 MedAvail recognizes hardware development costs as they are incurred.
-When hardware is constructed for use by customers, costs are capitalized after technological feasibility is achieved and expensed before technological feasibility is achieved.
+When hardware is constructed for use by customers, costs are capitalized after technological feasibility is achieved.
 Costs of hardware completed but not yet placed in service are capitalized as equipment (a long-lived asset) on the consolidated balance sheets.
 Costs of hardware completed and placed in service with customers are capitalized as equipment and depreciated (expensed) over the estimated useful life of the equipment.